gitpbg/aoc2021/README.md

 * Day 3 - some struggle, but starting to like functional programming
 * Day 4 - almost gave up on functional programming, but got a working solution.
 Had to implement terminal color output to visualize the bingo boards.
 Something that I have wanted to do for a long time but the opportunity never presented it self.
 Now the genie is out of the bottle :-)
 * Day 5 - Done, was relatively easy, parsing was a bit problematic.
 Also got a solution and then refactored the code adding in structs for lines and points and a seafloor map just to make the code more readable.
+* Day 6 - Did it the naive way first (commented code), then realized how exponentially horrible this problem was....
+Couldn't figure out, but saw someones google sheets solution and a light bulb went off in my head.
+Implemented it in Rust.
+Feeling really silly about not being able to think like this in the first place :-)